2026 Guide to Superscoring on the Digital SAT and ACT

 Why Do Colleges Super Score the SAT and ACT?

-See, if a college allows you to take multiple SATs and ACTs and blend together the highest section scores, you’ll (in most cases) end up with a higher overall score, right?
-But….so will all of the other college hopefuls you’re competing against that year!
+See, if a college allows you to take multiple SATs and ACTs and mix together the highest section scores, you’ll (in most cases) end up with a higher overall score, right?
+But….so will all of the other college hopefuls in your application pool that year!

 If a school can flaunt the fact that their incoming class has a 25th-75th percentile SAT score range of 1480-1560, that makes the institution look pretty impressive...which means more applications, and more application fee money, for that college in future admissions cycles.